cheomanigua/webdocse/content/docs/linux.md

 - `grep -R "text"` - Find specific string in current directory and child directories
 - `find /usr -iname "wallpaper.jpg"` - Find all files containing the specified string
 - `sed -i 's/original/new/g' file.txt` - Replace the specified string in a file
+- `sed 's/original/new/g' file.txt` - Preview the replacement preserving the file intact

 #### How to free a port: